natalijk/SoftEng2013/FinalReport.md

 * Other activities going on at the same time:
 * End state: The user is in the radar screen seeing in real time where the enemies are.

-## 3.4 Depiction of one use case as a flow chart
+## 3.4 Descripction of one use case as a flow chart
 ![my hyper flowchart](Place Mine diagram.png)

 # 4. System Arquitecture